Figure1: A 3D model in T-pose and bones placed in it

 Bone Orientation = Binding Pose Rotation * KeyFrame Rotation

-If vertices get affected by the "Bone Orientation" variable, first they will be rotated by Binding Pose Rotation and next with the key frame rotation and that binding pose rotation will distort all of the vertices because the initial model that the modeller created is affected by some extra unnecessary rotations produced by the rigger.
+If vertices get affected by the "Bone Orientation" variable, first they will be rotated by Binding Pose Rotation and next with the key frame rotation and that binding pose rotation will distort all of the vertices because the initial model that the modeler created is affected by some extra unnecessary rotations produced by the rigger.
 So for bones belonging to a skeleton of a skinned mesh, a reference pose have to be saved and this reference pose is called Binding Pose.
 It will be saved when you apply a skin modifier to your mesh or in other words when you start the skinning process.
 For each bone in character animation, all of the key frames are stored relative to its binding pose.
-Now for a skinned mesh, deformations occur based on the relative transformations of each bone to its binding pose.
+For a skinned mesh, deformations occur based on the relative transformations of each bone to its binding pose.
 This will prevent the mesh to be distorted.

 For animation blending each bone has a weight.
 The weight is ranged between 0 and 1 which 1 means the full calculation of the key frame transformation and 0 means the binding pose.
 Now any other number between 0 and 1 for a weight shows a blended transformation between bones binding poses and key frames transformations.